talhashafeeqcc/xyz/README.md

 **An open source javascript framework for spatial data and application interfaces.**

-XYZ is a combination of node.js middleware and client libraries for building web applications for the analysis of spatial data.
+XYZ is a combination of Node middleware and client libraries for building web applications for the analysis of spatial data.

 The XYZ middleware is a collection of RESTful endpoints which provide secure interfaces to spatial data sources.
-These endpoints are routed with Fastify, a low overhead web framework for Node.js.
-Deployed as a service endpoints may serve templates and other static ressources.

 Spatial data must be stored in a cloud accessible PostGIS (v2.4+) database, allowing XYZ route handler to compose SQL statements that query, transform and aggregate geometries and their associated properties.
 The use of standards such as [GeoJSON](https://tools.ietf.org/html/rfc7946) and Mapbox Vector Tiles ([MVT](https://docs.mapbox.com/vector-tiles/specification/)) allow for the cartographic presentation of spatial data with common web mapping engines.
 No additional services such as Geoserver or Mapserver are required.